paleolimbot/duckdb_s2/README.md

 Then choose *Developer: Reload window* from the command palette and choose the *Extension (Debug build)* preset.

+See the [README in the docs directory](docs/README.md) for instructions to build the documentation.

 ## Running the extension